-There is no doubt Current Windows 10 version 2004 runs much faster than previous versions of Windows 8 and 7.
+There is no doubt Current Windows 10 version 21H2 runs much faster than previous versions of Windows 8 and 7.
 As we know While install or upgrade Windows 10 offers its default settings which are well suited for all its users around the globe.
-But With day to day usage, continue to download files and install software, the performance of our systems decreases at a steady rate.
+But With day-to-day usage, continue to download files, and install software, the performance of our systems decreases at a steady rate.
 Also, some users complained about their PC performing quite slow than before once they’ve installed the Windows 10 may update.
 And users who play games on their pc deal with slow load times, even slower boot times, and various other problems.
 However, everyone loves a faster computer run smoothly, And here we have collected some tips to optimize windows 10 laptops for gaming and productivity.

 Post Contents :-